briansimiyuj/doctor-appointment-app/README.md

   1. Get doctorID from the URL using useParams hook and store it in a  constant
   2. Set a state variable to store the doctor info
   3. Fetch and update the doctor info whenever the doctorID and doctors array changes
+  4. Set a state variable to store slot index

 ### Booking Page